-As of March 31, 2011, we had cash and cash equivalents of \$59.3 million.
-If we receive FDA approval of EXPAREL and commence commercialization in the fourth quarter of 2011, we believe our existing cash and cash equivalents and revenue from product sales will be sufficient to enable us to fund our operating expenses, capital expenditure requirements and service our indebtedness through the end of 2011.
+As of June 30, 2011, we had cash and cash equivalents and short-term investments of \$47.2 million.
+If we receive FDA approval of EXPAREL, we believe our existing cash and cash equivalents and revenue from product sales will be sufficient to enable us to fund our operating expenses, capital expenditure requirements and service our indebtedness through the end of 2011.
 If we do not receive approval of EXPAREL, we believe that we have sufficient cash to fund us beyond the next 12 months.
 However, no assurance can be given that this will be the case, and we may require additional debt or equity financing to meet our working capital requirements.
 We expect that the net proceeds from the offering will be sufficient for our planned manufacture and commercialization of EXPAREL in the United States.
 Our need for additional external sources of funds will depend significantly on the level and timing of our sales of EXPAREL.
 Moreover, changing circumstances may cause us to expend cash significantly faster than we currently anticipate, and we may need to spend more cash than currently expected because of circumstances beyond our control.

 Our expectations regarding future cash requirements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments that we make in the future.
-We have no current understandings, agreements or commitments for any material acquisitions or licenses of any products, businesses or technologies.
+We have no current agreements or commitments for any material acquisitions or licenses of any products, businesses or technologies.
 We may need to raise substantial additional capital in order to engage in any of these types of transactions.